JuPfu/chelona/Readme.md

     <#green-goblin> a <#comic-hero> .

-The relative IRIs are prepended to the "http://marvel/universe" string.
+The relative IRIs are appended to the "http://marvel/universe" string.

     chelona --base "http://marvel/universe" base.ttl